This article was medically fact-checked by Consultant Obstetrician and Gynaecologist Dr. Shree Datta.

-For cesarean births, sterilization is typically done after the baby is born, and while the patient is still in the operating room.
+For cesarean births, sterilization is typically done at the same operation, after delivering the baby and the placenta, and while the patient is still in the operating room.
 This prevents them from needing further incisions and surgery.
 The OB will close the uterine incision, but keep the abdominal one open, and proceed with removing a portion of or all of the fallopian tubes,

 Postpartum sterilization after vaginal birth is a laparoscopic procedure done by making a small incision in the abdomen, just under the belly button.
 The OB then brings the fallopian tubes up through the incision, where they are then closed off and cut, or completely removed.

 Stitches are then used to close the incision.
 This is a quick operation, lasting about thirty minutes.
-It can be done while you’re still in the hospital if that is where you gave birth.
+In the UK, it’s usually done as a planned procedure 3-6 months after the delivery of your baby.

-Some people may instead choose to have a hysterectomy or removal of the uterus, but this is typically done for other medical conditions outside of just birth control.
+Some people may want to have a hysterectomy or removal of the uterus, but this is typically done for other medical conditions outside of just birth control.

 - If someone has significant complications during or after birth, they may need to postpone the procedure.